brinux/CommandLineConfigurationProvider/README.md

 The applied attribute allows additional params:
 * Required:  sets the command line parameter mandatory
 * Alias: to set option aliases.
 At now, each option is expected to be provided as: --[OPTION_NAME] value
-* Verb: registers the option as related to a specific verb only
+* Verb: registers the option as related to a specific verb only.
+Plase notice that, as it will be clarified below, each verb is associated to a specific class with a handler method and that's why the reference is implemented using the type of such class.

 Standard annotatation can be applied to option properties as well, and in particular [Range] will be leveraged to force the accepted input value range.
 Please also notice that applying [Required] attribute to a property will mark it as required for the overall configuration, and not for the command line input.
 To mark as mandatory for the command line set the CommandLineParserOption attribute 'Required' property to true.